mohan-gupta/Python-lambda-filter-map-reduce/README.md

 # Python-lambda-filter-map-reduce
 If you have trouble understanding or implementing lambda,filter,map or reduce.
-Do checkout this repository.<br>
+Do checkout this repository.<br><br>
 1.lambda functions - Also known as Anonymous function or function without a name.These function are return type functions.<br>
                      They can be vey useful for writing short codes<br>
 <br>